The Rogue Prince (House of the Dragon): Ratings

 "The Rogue Prince" was watched by 10.2 million U.S. viewers on all platforms when it premiered, based on data from the Nielsen Corporation and HBO.
 With an increase in viewership of 2%, it was a rare feat for an episode succeeding the premiere.
+To date, it remains the most-viewed episode of the series.

 On HBO alone, an estimated 2.26 million viewers watched the episode during its first broadcast.
 The viewership for four broadcasts during the premiere night was 3.5 million, an increase of 9.4% from the previous episode.